The Smartly MBA is 100% online and 100% free for students.

 The catch?
 You probably won’t get in

 Going forward, Smartly plans to keep its MBA highly selective but says that the company is still solving an important problem for many talented students.
-Not everyone who who is able to get into a top MBA program can afford to go.
+Not everyone who is able to get into a top MBA program can afford to go.
 With the Smartly MBA, price is not a barrier.
+Thanks to its scalable technology, Smartly can accept more students than many on-campus programs can.
+Of the top 10 business schools worldwide, Smartly is on pace to be the largest in enrollment in 2018.
 Additionally, as the company expands, it plans to develop other programs and degrees that will be open as well as free.

 What do you think about the Smartly MBA?
 Is it a good option for people seeking an affordable business education?
-Let us know in the comments below!
+Share your thoughts in the comments below!